EmiLzLz/To-Do-List---React/README.md

 About

-This was my first project in React and Vitejs
+This was my initial React and Vitejs project.
 In this project i learn about hooks
 (like useState, useEffect and useContext) and components of React.

-Also this was the
+Also, this was the first project in which
-first time where i used tailwind CSS in a project.
+I used Tailwind CSS.

 Technologies